 At SPRC, we create a treatment plan specific to each client’s needs.
-Whether you require a detox, rehabilitation, or amenities like a specific nutrition plan, private chef, private room, or need to bring your pet to treatment, our team and facilities go to great lengths to meet individual needs.
+Whether you require a detox, rehabilitation, or amenities like a specific nutrition plan, our team and facilities go to great lengths to meet individual needs.

 - Is the staff properly trained?

 Proper training and associated credentials help ensure that the treatment facility’s staff is well equipped to offer meaningful help to someone trying to get well.
 Nationally recognized standards for professional practice include LADC (licensed alcohol and drug counselor), LPC (licensed professional counselor), CAC (certified addictions counselor), or CCDP (certified co-occurring disorders counselor).

 The team at SPRC has a wealth of experience and expertise.
 We pride ourselves on our standards of efficacy, integrity, and experience.
 Our staff holds degrees and certifications from a variety of top-notch programs, and works collaboratively to treat each client holistically.
 Meet our team, and see for yourself!

 A rigorous treatment facility will offer evidence-based interventions that give clients the tools necessary for long-term recovery.
 A comprehensive overhaul to basic coping mechanisms and life skills is often necessary to maintain sobriety, and there are many treatment methods that address this need.
 Learning about the center’s philosophy, environment and methodology can give you insight into the rigor and quality of the facility.